 - Survey of Criminal History Information Systems, 1993, with Supplementary Information on Presale Firearms Checks, 1994

 - Survey of Criminal History Information Systems, 1993, With Supplementary Information on Presale Firearm Checks, 1994

 - Firearms and Crimes of Violence: Selected Findings From National Statistical Series

 - Toy Guns: Involvement in Crime and Encounters with Police

 - Identifying Persons, Other Than Felons, Ineligible to Purchase Firearms: A Feasibility Study

 That isn’t even a comprehensive list of all of the government studies on firearms and firearms related topics, it’s just a sampling of studies.

 I don’t know about you, but that’s a lot of studies and statistics about firearms directly from the US Government.

 The US government can (and does) research firearms

-There is a plethora of studies about firearms, “gun violence,” firearm related deaths, and similar topics provided to us from the US Government.
+There are a plethora of studies about firearms, “gun violence,” firearm related deaths, and similar topics provided to us from the US Government, including the CDC.
 Why haven’t these government backed gun studies been mentioned by the anti-gun movement even though they beg for government backed gun studies?